GOOD NEWS OF GREAT JOY

 Because we all are sinners by birth and acts, and so in a dire need of a Saviour!

-By the disobedience of the first man, Adam, the entire human race had become a slave of sin and thus a slave of Satan.
+By the disobedience of the first man, Adam, the entire human race became a slave of sin and thus a slave of Satan.

 For the Scripture states, “Whoever commits sin is a slave of sin…” (John 8:34 NKJV) and “He who sins is of the devil, for the devil has sinned from the beginning…” (1 John 3:8 NKJV).